Castle Strike

-Castle Strike is a 2003 video game developed by Related Designs.
+Castle Strike is a 2004 real-time strategy video game developed by Related Designs.

 Gameplay

-Castle Strike takes place during medieval times.
-There is a campaign, skirmish and multiplayer option, the multiplayer is hosted by Gamespy.
+Castle Strike takes place during medieval times but with few fantastical elements.
+There is a campaign, skirmish and multiplayer option, the multiplayer is hosted by GameSpy.
 There are three playable nations in the game, those being England, France and Germany.

+Synopsis

+The game takes place during the Hundred Years' War.
+The first and second campaigns focus respectively on Thorwald Von Rabenhorst and his sister, Svea.
+The third and last campaign centers around the French paladin Thibaut De Chatnois.